The Volokh Conspiracy

 The Supreme Court Should Hear Case Seeking to Overturn Gonzales v.
 Raich

-Raich is one of the Court's worst federalism decisions,holding that Congress's power to regulate interstate commerce allows it to ban possession of marijuana that never crossed state lines, and was never sold in any market.
+Raich is one of the Court's worst federalism decisions, holding that Congress's power to regulate interstate commerce allows it to ban possession of marijuana that never crossed state lines, and was never sold in any market.

 A recent petition for certiorari in the case of Canna Provisions, Inc. v.
 Bondi, asks the Supreme Court to overrule its terrible decision in Gonzales v.
-Raich (2005), which held that Congress' power to "regulate commerce…among the several states" gives it the authority to forbid the possession and distribution of medical marijuana that had never crossed state lines or even been sold in any market within a state.
+Raich (2005), which held that Congress' power to "regulate commerce… among the several states" gives it the authority to forbid the possession and distribution of medical marijuana that had never crossed state lines or even been sold in any market within a state.
 The Supreme Court should take the case, and make use of the opportunity to overrule Raich.

 In my view, Raich is one of the Supreme Court's worst-ever federalism decisions.
 I laid out the reasons why in a 2006 article that was part of a Cornell Law School symposium about the ruling, published soon after it came down.
 I won't go over the issues in detail here, but I will note that I continue to believe the decision is awful for all the reasons I stated then.
 It took a constitutional amendment (the since-repealed 18th Amendment, that led to Prohibition) to give Congress the power to ban in-state production and distribution of alcohol.
 The same logic applies to marijuana.
-In-state possession and distribution of marijuana is not interstate commerce, and therefore not within the power of Congress, absent enactment of an appropriate constitutional amendment.
+In-state possession and distribution of marijuana is not interstate commerce, and therefore not within the power of Congress to prohibit, absent enactment of an appropriate constitutional amendment.

 A prominent law professor once asked me if I would ever "get over" Raich.
 I said I would get over it on the day the Supreme Court overrules it.